How To Interact With Someone Experiencing Bipolar Anger And Rage

 8. Practice self-care

-Taking care of yourself can help during times of tension with your partner.
+Taking care of your own physical and mental health can help during times of tension with your partner.
 It has also been linked to higher levels of resilience and adaptability in the face of hardship, guarding your quality of life as a whole.

 9. Discuss family or couples counseling